 Optional attributes Description SharedObjDir Specifies the full path of the directory in which the Apache HTTP Server shared object files are located.
 This attribute is used when the HTTP Server is compiled using the SHARED_CORE rule.
-If you specify this attribute, the directory is passed to the -R option when executing the httpd program.
-Refer to the httpd man pages for more information about the -R option.
-Type and dimension: boolean-scalar Example: "/apache/server1/libexec" SecondLevelMonitor Enables second-level monitoring for the resource.
-Second-level monitoring is a deeper, more thorough state check of the Apache HTTP Server.
-The valid attribute values are 1 (true) and 0 (false).
-Type and dimension: boolean-scalar Default: 0 Example: "1" SecondLevelTimeout Specifies the number of seconds that the monitor agent function waits on the execution of the second-level monitor.
+If you specify this attribute, the directory is passed to the $-\mathbb{R}$ option when executing the httpd program.
+Refer to the httpd man pages for more information about the $-\mathbb{R}$ option.
+Type and dimension: boolean-scalar Example: "/apache/server1/libexec" SecondLevelMonitor This attribute has been deprecated.
+LevelTwoMonitorFreq Specifies the frequency at which the agent must perform second-level or detailed monitoring.
+You can also override the value of this attribute at the resource level.
+The value indicates the number of monitor cycles after which the agent will monitor Apache in detail.
+For example, the value 5 indicates that the agent will monitor Apache in detail after every five online monitor intervals.
+Type and dimension: integer-scalar Default: 0 SecondLevelTimeout Specifies the number of seconds that the monitor agent function waits on the execution of the second-level monitor.
 If the second-level monitor program does not return to calling the monitor agent function before the SecondLevelTimeout window expires, the monitor agent function no longer blocks on the program sub-process.
 It does, however, report that the resource is offline.
 The value should be high enough to allow the second level monitor enough time to complete.
 The value should be less than the value of the agent's MonitorTimeout.
-Type and dimension: integer-scalar
+Type and dimension: integer-scalar Default: 30